Gbury/dolmen/doc/tuto.md

 quantifiers such as definite and indefinite description.

-While great care is taken to document the interface requirements of each language (usually found in the Ast_foobar module for language foobar), it can be bothersome for users to have to implement all the required functions, so Dolmen provides default implementation of functor arguments.
+While great care is taken to document the interface requirements of each language (usually found in the `Ast` module of the sub-library `dolmen_foobar` for language foobar), it can be bothersome for users to have to implement all the required functions, so Dolmen provides default implementation of functor arguments.

+The modules `Dolmen.Std.Loc`, `Dolmen.Std.Id`, `Dolmen.Std.Term`,
-The modules `ParseLocation`, `Id`, `Term`, `Statement` implement all interfaces required by the functors in the library, and can be used to instantiate any functor.
+`Dolmen.Std.Statement` implement all interfaces required by the functors in the library, and can be used to instantiate any functor.

 ## The Logic class